simsam8/inf265_project3/report.md

 | GenerativeLSTM | 0.0005 | 16 | 8 | 0.1 |

 ### Beam search implementation
-The function `beam_search` in `utils.py` is a simple implementation of beam search with length normalization.
-It returns an ordered list of the candidate sequences that received the best normalized scores (log probability) across the whole search process.
+The function `beam_search` in `utils.py` is a basic implementation of beam search with length normalization.
+It returns an ordered list of the candidate sequences that received the best normalized scores (log probability) across all candidate sequences evaluated over the entire search process.
 The max_len and beam_width parameter restricts the size of the search tree.
 The generated sequences can therefore be of a length from `input_sequence + 1` to `input_sequence + max_len`, though a length penalty > 0.5 tends to result in sequences of maximum length.

 ### Examples of generated sequences